 Aga range cookers started on solid fuel, moved onto oil then gas and now the shift to electric is fully underway.
 Fully 70% of all new Aga range cookers sold are electric now and I suspect this is growing all the time.
 The reasons for this are three fold!

-Servicing oil, gas and solid fuel cookers is a pain.
+- Servicing oil, gas and solid fuel cookers is a pain (and something we offer at Blake & Bull!).
 With fuel changes oil Aga range cookers can need servicing every 6 months and finding engineers is getting hard as the 'old guard' retire!
 Even hardened Aga range cooker engineers often won't take responsibility for old solid fuel models!

 Find out more on our 'Aga range cooker electric conversions homepage'